 - When communications have been re-routed to different geographic regions, how has/will service quality degrade, are new routing paths experiencing higher latency, are mis-configured packet priorities degrading voice quality?
 Real-time visibility into call paths, VoIP QoS and overall RTP QoS are a must during such dynamic changes for an acceptable end-user Quality of Experience.

 - Finally, does operations have the necessary unified view of the network across the regional centers, are there multiple tools to identify degradations or is it a single MOM, do redundant operational teams share similar data?
 Fluidity of emergency conditions means network operations must equally re-distribute functions to ensure business continuity and having a single MOM aids in the process.
 A unified view shared amongst redundant operational centers ensures no gaps exist in monitoring the network, i.e, did we not have visibility over the environmental conditions because Application X monitors environmental while Application Y monitors communications?

-A well designed strategy for operations ensures continued business functions during unforeseen events such as Superstorm Sandy, however a strategy that utilizes the correct combination of technology and resources ensures a successful execution of the strategy.
-As the Northeast regions of the US must revise their emergency preparedness in-light of the impact of Superstorm Sandy, so-to must Enterprises review the impact of network outages and business continuity to ensure a more cost-effective and efficient strategy that minimizes down-time.
+A well designed strategy for operations ensures continued business functions during unforeseen events, however a strategy that utilizes the correct combination of technology and resources ensures a successful execution of the strategy.
+As the geographic regions must revise their emergency preparedness, so-to must Enterprises review the impact of network outages and business continuity to ensure a more cost-effective and efficient strategy that minimizes down-time.